 The total Coulomb interaction energy of a crystal is given by the sum of the single pair interaction terms:

 for ions with charges qA and qB and distance rAB.
-The sum is extended to all pairs of ions present in the solid for any crystalline structure.
+The sum extends to all pairs of ions present in the solid for any crystalline structure.

-The sum converges very slowly because the first neighbors contribute with an important negative term, the second neighbors with a positive term slightly weaker, and so on.
-In this way, the resulting effect will be that the attraction between cations and anions predominates and provides a favorable negative contribution to the energy of the solid.
+The sum converges very slowly because the first neighbours give a first substantial contribution with a negative summation term.
+Second neighbour atoms produce a slightly weaker positive term.
+It then continues to infinity with terms of alternating signs by smaller and smaller values.
+In this way, the resulting effect will be that the attraction between cations and anions predominates and provides a favourable negative contribution to the solid’s energy.

 Infinite one-dimensional reticulum.